Eunah-xyz/Duck-vs-Guinea-Pig/README.md

-# Duck vs Guinea Pig
+# Duck🐤 vs Guinea Pig🐹
 A virtual play that generate a conversation between two ChatGPT instances.

 One a aggressive duck that bullies the guinea pig.